alexbrionesU/cse515/task_1.md

 - **Layer 4**: The output is a 512 × 4 × 7 × 7 tensor, which is reduced to a 512-dimensional vector by averaging each 4 × 7 × 7 subtensor.
 - **AvgPool Layer**: The output is a 512-dimensional vector.

-In addition to feature extraction, the script visualizes the input video frame-by-frame.
+You can also choose to visualize the video being processed before extracting features by enabling the `--visualize` option.

 ## 2. Requirements